gneverov/circuitpython/README.md

 socket.netif['wl0']         # Access a network interface by name socket.netif['wl0'].wait()  # Wait/blocks until the network interface has an IP address
 ```

+- `time`: Module refactored to be more consistent with CPython and to use newlib for time functions, including timezone information.

 - `_thread` and `threading`: The `_thread` module is implemented using FreeRTOS tasks.
 Python code can create any number of threads (limited by available RAM).
 The implementation relies on a GIL, do just as in CPython, there is no automatic compute parallelism advantage to using multiple threads. `_thread` is a low-level module you don't use directly.
 The higher-level `threading` module in MicroPython is currently minimal.
 Much work remains to fully implement this module.

 - `usb`: A new module that allows Python code to interact with TinyUSB.
-Support is somewhat limited and currently only exposes CDC devices, in addition to network devices through `socket.netif`.
+Support is somewhat limited and currently only exposes CDC and MSC devices, in addition to network devices through `socket.netif`.

 - `usb.UsbConfig`: Typically the USB configuration of a board is fixed in firmware.
 However this class allows you to reconfigure the USB configuration at runtime (e.g., change which device classes the board exposes to a USB host).
 To use this class some prior understanding of the [USB descriptors](https://www.beyondlogic.org/usbnutshell/usb5.shtml) is required.
 For example, to set the board to have a MSC (storage) device and 5 CDC (serial) devices, you could run:
 ```